microsoft/aed-content-nasa-su20/Intro-InstallationModule/3-Python.md

 ## A little bit about Python

 Python was created in 1991 by Guido van Rossum and is named after the television show Monty Python.
-Python is a high level programming language that means as a programmer the code is easier to write and Python does more heavy lifting behind the scenes.
+Python is a high level programming language that means, from the programmer's point of view, the code is easier to write and Python does more heavy lifting behind the scenes.
 Finally, Python makes use of spaces and tabs for a lot of its syntax, which you will see later.

 ## Why Python